emcvipr/controller-openstack-cinder/README.md

    - Provisioning Type: Thin
    - Protocol: iSCSI or Fibre Channel or both
    - Multi-Volume Consistency: DISABLED
-   - Maximum Native Snapshots: A value greater than 0 allows the OpenStack user to take Snapshots
+   - Maximum Native Snapshots: A value greater than 0 allows the OpenStack user to take Snapshots.

 Download and configure EMC ViPR Cinder driver